-If you have neglected your lawns aeration then it is likely that it will become compacted, and you’re going to see the effects of a poorly aerated lawn as follows:
+If you have neglected your lawn aeration then it is likely that it will become compacted, and you’re going to see the effects of a poorly aerated lawn as follows:

 Thatch Layer